MRivadeneira92/cs50w-final-project/README.md

 ## The add recipes page ##

-The _add_ serves to incorporate new recipes and ingredients into the database.
+The _add_ page serves to incorporate new recipes and ingredients into the database.
+The function works two ways: with a GET request the page is rendered using an empty recipe form, else if in handles an POST request, the new recipe form is processed.
+First lets look at the new recipe form:

+### NewRecipeForm() ###

 In _views_ a recipe form is created:

 ```
 class NewRecipeForm(forms.Form):